The best cordless water flosser available.

 The quality of the products has differed slightly, with some being better than others.

 Overall I would have no real concerns with the reliability of their products.

-The WP-560/562 on offer here are no exception to that rule that I have witnessed.
+The WP-560/562 and 563 variants on offer here are no exception to that rule that I have witnessed.

-A select few have made comment to suggest that the battery is a little unreliable.
+A select few users have made comments to suggest that the battery is a little unreliable.

 I would agree, it would be nice to have a better battery I can’t personally say it’s bad or has issues.

 For peace of mind, it comes with a 2 year warranty.

 As cordless water flossers go, I believe that this is the best.

 It has a good sized tank, variable pressure settings, a nice design and charges quickly.